 Jira Advanced Roadmaps vs Timeline: Your Complete Guide

-This is entirely understandable.
-Firstly, Atlassian offers two types of built-in Jira Roadmaps (Timeline and Jira Advanced Roadmaps).
+In Atlassian’s Community Forums, I often see confusion about the different roadmapping options that Jira users have.
+This is entirely understandable, as Atlassian offers two types of built-in Jira Roadmaps (Timeline and Jira Advanced Roadmaps).

 After reading this post, you’ll have clarity about the differences between Jira’s Timeline and Jira Advanced Roadmaps (aka Jira Plans or Portfolio for Jira).
 You’ll also possess actionable knowledge about making roadmaps that work for you.